iam-ozi/Incode-technical-assesment/README.md

 CloudWatch: Alarms are set up for critical metrics such as CPU utilization, latency, and task drift.

+Modularity: Used modules and variables, ensuring clean, reusable, and easy to maintain code.
+Broke down infrastructure into smaller, independent modules for: reusability, seperation of concerns, easy maintenance, enviroment specific configuration.
+This will ensure scalability and consistency.

+Remote backend: Used AWS S3 bucket for remote backend to store and manage state file.
+This can be very useful for collaboration in large teams, locking mechanism when integrated with DynamoDb, and backup and recovery.

 # Setup Instructions!!!

 # Prerequisites #